-College of Public Health and Health Professions faculty, staff and students stepped up to the challenges of the COVID-19 pandemic in extraordinary ways.
-As we reflect on an unforgettable year, we highlight a few of the contributions made by members of our college to protect the health of our community, state and world.
+College of Public Health and Health Professions faculty, staff and students have stepped up to the challenges of the COVID-19 pandemic in extraordinary ways.
+As we reflect on an unforgettable period, we highlight a few of the contributions made by members of our college to protect the health of our community, state and world.

 January 5, 2020